nextstrain/nextclade/packages/datasets/README.md

  4. Study, add, modify or remove data.

-    The `data_local/` directory will appear in project root (or will be updated if already exist), containing something like this:
+    The `data_local/` directory will appear in the project root (or will be updated if already exist), containing something like this:

     ```
     data_local